HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 )
 }}

-Overall, about 16% of pages lazy load their LCP image on both desktop and mobile—a figure that has held steady since 2024.
-However, the composition has shifted: native loading="lazy" usage has increased slightly (from 9.5% to 10.4% on mobile, 10.2% to 11.5% on desktop), while custom approaches like hiding sources behind data-src attributes have decreased (from 6.7% to 5.9% on mobile).
+Overall, about 16% of pages lazy-load their LCP image on both desktop and mobile, a figure that has held steady since 2024.
+However, the composition has shifted: native `loading="lazy"` usage has increased slightly (from 9.5% to 10.4% on mobile, 10.2% to 11.5% on desktop), while custom approaches like hiding sources behind `data-src` attributes have decreased (from 6.7% to 5.9% on mobile).
 Native `loading="lazy"` accounts for a larger share of LCP lazy-loading than custom approaches, indicating a shift toward standardized browser features.

 ### Loading Speed Conclusion